Jan. 6 panel shutting down after referring Trump for crimes

 “I have never been involved in anything as wide ranging and intense,” Lofgren said.

-Lofgren says she believes the committee made clear that Trump was responsible for the insurrection and “it was not done at the last minute.”
+Lofgren said she believes the committee made clear that Trump was responsible for the insurrection and “it was not done at the last minute.”

 “I think we proved that and we sent it all to the Department of Justice,” Lofgren said.
 “We’ll see what they do.”